Lereau History, Family Crest & Coats of Arms

 A later English branch was found at Imber in Wiltshire.
 "The church [of Imber] is an ancient structure, in the early and decorated English styles, with some relics of Norman detail, and contains two monuments with the recumbent effigies of Knights Templars of the family of Le Rouse, chamberlains to Henry II and Edward III."

-Important Dates for the Lereau family
+Early History of the Lereau family

 This web page shows only a small excerpt of our Lereau research.
 Another 301 words (22 lines of text) covering the years 1372, 1389, 1404, 1429, 1555, 1631, 1668, 1788, 1814, and 1829 are included under the topic Early Lereau History in all our PDF Extended History products and printed products wherever possible.